ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 Beside the basic functionality of creating the ordered and unordered list, CKEditor 5 offers additional formatting tools that allow controlling the lists.

 <info-box info>
-	The feature is enabled by default in the document editor build.
+	This feature is enabled by default in the document editor build.
 </info-box>

 ### List start index